 While numerous theories have been advanced to explain patterns of community composition, no single unifying construct seems adequate to explain observed patterns of species co-existence (Wilson 2011).
 Much of the previous work on mechanisms governing community composition occurred in terrestrial systems where factors governing species co-existence could be carefully controlled, monitored, and compared.
 In marine systems identifying opportunities for comparative studies is more difficult and thus there are fewer studies comparing patterns and mechanisms of differences in community composition in the oceans (Smith et al. 1993).

-Recent studies have suggested that response redundancy can lead to improved stability of ecosystem functions within marine ecosystems ?????through alternative pathways for stability (Schindler et al. 2015; Schindler et al. 2010)?????.
+Recent studies have suggested that response redundancy (definition) can lead to improved stability of ecosystem functions within marine ecosystems ?????through alternative pathways for stability (Schindler et al. 2015; Schindler et al. 2010)?????.

 The mechanisms underlying the portfolio effect intersect with community composition effects through redundancy, structure,????? and the interaction terms?????.
-If these concepts do have a stabilizing effect, we hypothesize that portfolios would be preserved across space (ecoregions) within large marine ecosystems that have similar large scale environmental forcing.
+If these mechanisms have a stabilizing effect, we hypothesize that portfolios would be preserved across space (ecoregions) within large marine ecosystems that have similar large scale environmental forcing.
 We further hypothesize that if portfolios are preserved across space within large marine ecosystems (LMEs) with similar environmental exposure, then similar suites of species would be found within ecoregions.

 Boreal marine systems such as the Gulf of Alaska (GOA) experience high levels of seasonal, interannual, decadal and multi-decadal variability which in turn impact marine species (Anderson and Piatt 1999; Hare and Mantua 2000; Hollowed et al. 2001; Stachura et al. 2014).
 These climate driven perturbations create states of non-equilibrium at multiple spatial scales.
 The GOA provides an excellent region to examine mechanisms governing community composition and the portfolio effect.
-The region exhibits complex topography being punctuated by submarine troughs and canyons which act to steer currents (Lagerloef 1983).
+The region exhibits complex topography punctuated by submarine troughs and canyons which act to steer currents (Lagerloef 1983).
 Previous studies have utilized this complex topography for natural experiments based on the comparison of responses of selected fish species to natural or anthropogenic disturbance (Hollowed et al. 2007; Logerwell et al. 2007; Walline et al. 2012).

-We focused our study on examining the portfolio effect on ecosystem responses to natural (e.g., regime shifts (Anderson and Piatt 1999)) and anthropogenic (e.g., the Exxon Valdez Oil Spill (EVOS) (Incardona et al. 2015)) environmental perturbations.
-We tested species responses through time and functional complementarity,two mechanisms of the portfolio effect (Loreau & de Mazancourt 2013).
+We evaluated evidence for the portfolio effect in ecosystem responses to natural (e.g., regime shifts (Anderson and Piatt 1999)) and anthropogenic (e.g., the Exxon Valdez Oil Spill (EVOS) (Incardona et al. 2015)) environmental perturbations.
+We evaluated community and individual species stability and functional complementarity through time,two mechanisms underlying the portfolio effect (Loreau & de Mazancourt 2013).
+We also evaluated community composition to assess whether species identity remained constant across …

 We also reviewed three of the most promising of the 12 hypotheses governing species co-existence which were reviewed by Wilson (2011):